kbui04/BIS15W2024_kbui/lab1/lab1_hw.md

 ## [1] 8
 ```

 **5. Did any of the results in #4 surprise you?
-Write two programs that calculate each expression such that the result for the first example is 4 and the second example is 16.**
+Write two programs that calculate each expression such that the result for the first example is 4 and the second example is 8.**

+Not in particular, I understand order of operations.

 ```r